 Raise the active track marker on the field before passing obstacles.
 If the track marker still strikes against a solid obstacle, a bolt shears off and the track marker deviates around the obstacle.
-It is recommended to carry replacement shear bolts in the tractor.
+The soil tillage implement is equipped with a cassette containing spare shear bolts.

-Both track markers (Fig. 69/1) must be raised for transporting the implement and when turning at the end of the field.
+Both track markers (Fig. 66/1) must be raised for transporting the implement and when turning at the end of the field.

-During transport, each track marker must be secured with a bar or a linch pin.
+During transport, each track marker must be secured with a bar.

-Track markers on the soil tillage implement have two bars.
 For a more detailed description, refer to the "Soil tillage implement" operating manual.